Due diligence reporting tool

 How many were referred to the Financial Ombudsman Service?

-In total, seven complaints were referred to the Financial Ombudsman Service.
+In total, 17 complaints were referred to the Financial Ombudsman Service.

 What percentage were upheld?

-Do you offer a range of technical support material, including how to videos, platform accreditation modules, case studies and presentations?
+Do you offer a range of technical support material, including user guides, factsheets, presentations and case studies?

-You can find extensive online help for any service questions through our user guides in the platform library, and we also have a range of 'How-to' videos available via the platform support tab.
+You can find extensive online help for any platform service questions through our adviser, user, and client guides which can be found in the platform library.

 Do you offer a comprehensive range of trust documents designed in conjunction with the tax wrappers on the platform?

-We offer a range of specifically platform-designed trusts.
-To complement our range of trusts, you'll be supported by our invaluable source of technical resources covering expert insight and the latest on pensions, tax and trust legislation.
-For access to technical webinars, blogs, tech talks and our latest illuminate articles, take a look at the Technical Hub for more information: https://nucleusfinancial.com/technical-hub
+To complement our range of trust literature, you'll be supported by our invaluable technical resources covering expert insight and the latest on pensions, tax and trust legislation.
+For access to technical webinars, blogs, tech talks and calculators, take a look at Illuminate Tech for more information.

 Do you provide technical support on all areas of your business?